Risk assessment

-Risk assessment determines possible mishaps, their likelihood and consequences, and the tolerances for such events.
-The results of this process may be expressed in a quantitative or qualitative fashion.
-Risk assessment is an inherent part of a broader risk management strategy to help reduce any potential risk-related consequences.
+Risk assessment is a process for identifying hazards, potential (future) events which may negatively impact on individuals, assets, and/or the environment because of those hazards, their likelihood and consequences, and actions which can mitigate these effects.
+The output from such a process may also be called a risk assessment.
+Hazard analysis forms the first stage of a risk assessment process.
+Judgments "on the tolerability of the risk on the basis of a risk analysis" (i.e. risk evaluation) also form part of the process.
+The results of a risk assessment process may be expressed in a quantitative or qualitative fashion.

-More precisely, risk assessment identifies and analyes potential (future) events that may negatively impact individuals, assets, and/or the environment (i.e. hazard analysis).
-It also makes judgments "on the tolerability of the risk on the basis of a risk analysis" while considering influencing factors (i.e. risk evaluation).
+Risk assessment forms a key part of a broader risk management strategy to help reduce any potential risk-related consequences.

 Categories

 Individual risk assessment

-Risk assessments can be done in individual cases, including in patient and physician interactions.
+Risk assessments can be undertaken in individual cases, including in patient and physician interactions.
 In the narrow sense chemical risk assessment is the assessment of a health risk in response to environmental exposures.

 The ways statistics are expressed and communicated to an individual, both through words and numbers impact his or her interpretation of benefit and harm.
 For example, a fatality rate may be interpreted as less benign than the corresponding survival rate.

 A systematic review of patients and doctors from 2017 found that overstatement of benefits and understatement of risks occurred more often than the alternative.

-A 2017 systematic review from the Cochrane collaboration suggested "well-documented decision aids" are helpful in reducing effects of such tendencies or biases.
+A systematic review from the Cochrane collaboration suggested "well-documented decision aids" are helpful in reducing effects of such tendencies or biases.
+Aids may help people come to a decision about their care based on evidence informed information that align with their values.
+Decision aids may also help people understand the risks more clearly, and they empower people to take an active role when making medical decisions.
+The systematic review did not find a difference in people who regretted their decisions between those who used decision aids and those who had the usual standard treatment.

-An individual´s own risk perception may be affected by psychological, ideological, religious or otherwise subjective factors, which impact rationality of the process.
+An individual's own risk perception may be affected by psychological, ideological, religious or otherwise subjective factors, which impact rationality of the process.
 Individuals tend to be less rational when risks and exposures concern themselves as opposed to others.
 There is also a tendency to underestimate risks that are voluntary or where the individual sees themselves as being in control, such as smoking.